The Goldberg Variation (The X-Files): Writing

 Episode writer Jeffrey Bell wanted the episode to function "as a Rube Goldberg device", so he wrote a story to revolve around the ideas of good and bad luck.
 Originally, the episode's opening scene was to have featured Weems falling out of an airplane but surviving uninjured.
 After Bell's pitch, many of the show's writers and producers were cautious about the script, because they realized the episode would be somewhat humorous.
 Executive producer Frank Spotnitz explained: "The episode had a lot of humorous moments that we were afraid of doing because as many people who like the funny ones hate the funny ones."
 Eventually, the episode was green-lit, but pushed a few episodes after the premiere because "we wanted to scare the hell out of everybody during the first few episodes", according to Spotnitz.

 When Bell began crafting his script, he realized that the biggest hurdle for the episode would be crafting the Rube Goldberg machine.
 However, because Bell had "extra time" to write his script, the art department was also given more time to work on the contraptions.
-Gillian Anderson later explained that while the machines were enjoyably, working with them "required a lot of patience", as multiple takes were often required to make sure that they operated as intended.
+Gillian Anderson later explained that while the machines were enjoyable, working with them "required a lot of patience", as multiple takes were often required to make sure that they operated as intended.
 Rick Millikan, the show's casting director, broke a "long-standing rule" on the show and re-cast Willie Garson—who had appeared in the third season episode "The Walk"—as Henry Weems.
 Millikan noted that Garson was "literally the best person for the job."

 The episode's title is a pun.
 It refers to both cartoonist Rube Goldberg, who was famous for his drawings of incredibly complex machines made out of everyday objects that performed rudimentary tasks, as well as the harpsichord piece, the "Goldberg Variations", by Johann Sebastian Bach.
 The elaborate contraptions Henry Weems created are physical examples of the former machines.